 Show alternative content to visitors using ad block software

-Afterwards, you can define alternative items for every single placement.
-Just create a fallback ad for ad blocker users and choose it from the list.
-A typical use case for this feature could be a fallback for your blocked AdSense units.
-Instead of the scripted AdSense ad, you could show an image ad, e.g., to subscribe to your newsletter or for your facebook page.
+This fallback ad unit does not necessarily have to be advertising content.
+A typical use case for this feature could be a fallback for your suppressed AdSense units.
+Instead of the JS-based AdSense ad, you could show an image ad, editorial content, or a Call to Action to subscribe to your newsletter or follow your Facebook page.

 Using the ad block disguise

-However, you can at least make sure that the Advanced Ads scripts are not blocked and so make sure that static content is still displayed when an ad blocker is enabled.
+However, you can at least make sure that the Advanced Ads scripts are not blocked and that static content is still displayed when an ad blocker is enabled.

 - switch on Advanced Ads > General > Ad blocker fix

 - scroll down and click on Rebuild asset folder